Fruerdd/smart-shopping-list-expense-manager-issues/README.md

 ## Data Source for Markets & Items

 Instead of markets being user-managed, the admin will maintain the market and product database.
-A CSV file (potentially sourced from Kaggle or other datasets) will contain:
+A CSV file (randomly generated using Mockaroo and/or other AI tools) will contain:

 - A list of grocery items
 - Prices of items across different markets